ai-evals-course/recipe-chatbot/homeworks/hw2/README.md

 # Homework 2: Recipe Bot Error Analysis

-## 📝 Note

-**We have provided our solutions in this repository as reference material, but we strongly encourage you to work through the exercise on your own first.** Attempting the assignment independently will help you better understand the error analysis process and develop your own insights about chatbot failure modes.

-This assignment focuses on performing an error analysis for your Recipe Bot.

-## Part 1: Define Dimensions & Generate Initial Queries

-1.  **Identify Key Dimensions:** (i.e., key aspects or variables of user inputs you'll use to generate diverse test queries, such as `cuisine_type`, `dietary_restriction`, or `meal_type` for your recipe bot)
-    *   Identify 3-4 key dimensions relevant to your Recipe Bot's functionality and potential user inputs.
-    *   For each dimension, list at least 3 example values.

-2.  **Generate Unique Combinations (Tuples):**
-    *   Write a prompt for a Large Language Model (LLM) to generate 15-20 unique combinations (tuples) of these dimension values.

-3.  **Generate Natural Language User Queries:**
-    *   Write a second prompt for an LLM to take 5-7 of the generated tuples and create a natural language user query for your Recipe Bot for each selected tuple.
-    *   Review these generated queries to ensure they are realistic and representative of how a user might interact with your bot.

-    **Alternative for Query Generation:** If you prefer to skip the LLM-based query generation (steps 2 and 3 above), you may use the pre-existing queries and bot responses found in `homeworks/hw2/results_20250518_215844.csv` as the basis for your error analysis in Part 2.
-You can then proceed directly to the "Open Coding" step using this data.

-## Part 2: Initial Error Analysis (Ref Sec 3.2, 3.3, 3.4 of relevant course material)

-1.  **Run Bot on Synthetic Queries:**
-    *   Execute your Recipe Bot using the synthetic queries generated in Part 1.
-    *   Record the full interaction traces for each query.

-2.  **Open Coding:** (an initial analysis step where you review interaction traces, assigning descriptive labels/notes to identify patterns and potential errors without preconceived categories, as detailed in Sec 3.2 of the provided chapter)
-    *   Review the recorded traces.
-    *   Perform open coding to identify initial themes, patterns, and potential errors or areas for improvement in the bot's responses.

-3.  **Axial Coding & Taxonomy Definition:** (a follow-up step where you group the initial open codes into broader, structured categories or 'failure modes' to build an error taxonomy, as described in Sec 3.3 of the provided chapter)
-    *   Group the observations from open coding into broader categories or failure modes.
-    *   For each identified failure mode, create a clear and concise taxonomy.
-This should include:
-        *   **A clear Title** for the failure mode.
-        *   **A concise one-sentence Definition** explaining the failure mode.
-        *   **1-2 Illustrative Examples** taken directly from your bot's behavior during the tests.
-If a failure mode is plausible but not directly observed, you can provide a well-reasoned hypothetical example.

-4.  **[Optional] Spreadsheet for Analysis:**
-    *   Create a spreadsheet to systematically track your error analysis.
-    *   Include the following columns:
-        *   `Trace_ID` (a unique identifier for each interaction)
-        *   `User_Query` (the query given to the bot)
-        *   `Full_Bot_Trace_Summary` (a summary of the bot's full response and behavior)
-        *   `Open_Code_Notes` (your notes and observations from the open coding process)
-        *   A column for each of your 3-5 defined `Failure_Mode_Title`s (use 0 or 1 to indicate the presence or absence of that failure mode in the trace).

----

-**Note:** You have the flexibility to edit, create, or modify any files within the assignment structure as needed to fulfill the requirements of this homework.
-This includes, but is not limited to, the `failure_mode_taxonomy.md` file, scripts for running your bot, or any spreadsheets you create for analysis.
+## Note on Solutions

+We've provided solutions in this repository, but try the assignment yourself first.
+You'll learn more by working through it independently.

+## What You'll Do

+Find and categorize the ways your Recipe Bot fails.
+You'll generate test queries, run your bot, and build a taxonomy of failure modes.

+## Part 1: Generate Test Queries

+### Step 1: Pick Your Dimensions

+Choose 3-4 dimensions that matter for recipe queries.
+Examples:
+- Cuisine type (Italian, Thai, Mexican)
+- Dietary restrictions (vegan, gluten-free, keto)
+- Meal type (breakfast, dinner, snack)

+List at least 3 values for each dimension.

+### Step 2: Create Combinations

+Write an LLM prompt to generate 15-20 unique combinations of your dimension values.
+Review combinations and remove any that are not realistic for a user to ask.

+### Step 3: Turn Combinations into Queries

+Write another LLM prompt to convert 5-7 combinations into natural language queries that users might actually ask.

+Review the queries.
+Do they sound realistic?

+**Skip Steps 2-3?** Use the pre-existing queries in `homeworks/hw2/results_20250518_215844.csv` and jump to Part 2.

+## Part 2: Find and Categorize Errors

+> Ref Sec 3.2, 3.3, 3.4 of relevant course material

+### Step 1: Run Your Bot

+Execute your Recipe Bot on your queries.
+Save the full conversation traces.

+### Step 2: Open Coding

+Read through the traces.
+Note patterns, errors, and anything unusual.
+Don't use categories yet—just observe and take notes.

+See Section 3.2 of the course material for details.

+Watch [Isaac & Hamel do open & axial coding](https://youtu.be/AKg27L4E0M8) : open & axial coding walkthrough

+### Step 3: Build Your Taxonomy

+Group your observations into failure modes.
+For each one, write:
+- **Title**: Clear name for the failure
+- **Definition**: One sentence explaining it
+- **Examples**: 1-2 real examples from your tests (or well-reasoned hypothetical examples if you didn't observe it)

+See Sections 3.3-3.4 of the course material.

+### Step 4: Track It (Optional)

+Create a spreadsheet with these columns:
+- `Trace_ID`: Unique identifier for each test
+- `User_Query`: What the user asked
+- `Full_Bot_Trace_Summary`: What the bot did
+- `Open_Code_Notes`: Your observations
+- One column per failure mode (mark 0 or 1)

+## Working in This Assignment

+Edit any files you need.
+Create new scripts.
+Modify `failure_mode_taxonomy.md`.
+The structure is flexible.